The Guide

 King's College Riyadh

-King's College Riyadh opened in August 2021 as the first school under Riyadh's Royal Commission international schools programme, operating from a purpose-built campus in Diriyah.
+King's College Riyadh opened in August 2021 as the first school under Riyadh's Royal Commission international schools programme, on a purpose-built campus in Diriyah.
 Currently runs from Pre-School to Year 7, expanding upwards over time.
-This is a newer school still building its reputation and year-group range, which is a consideration if you need secondary provision immediately.
+Still building its year-group range, which matters if you need secondary provision immediately.

-Annual fees for 2025-26 run from SAR 52,784 (Pre-School/Reception, including VAT) to SAR 79,175 (Year 7, including VAT), roughly USD 14,000 to USD 21,100.
+Annual fees for 2025-26 run from SAR 52,784 (Pre-School/Reception, VAT included) to SAR 79,175 (Year 7, VAT included), roughly USD 14,000 to USD 21,100.
 No capital fee.
-Families with young children who are likely to stay in Riyadh for several years have reason to consider it, though you'll need a secondary plan when the time comes unless the school has expanded further by then.
+Families with young children planning to stay in Riyadh for several years have reason to consider it, though you'll need a secondary plan unless the school has expanded by then.

 SEK International School Riyadh

-SEK International School Riyadh is a newer entry, opened in 2021 in Al Rabieh, and currently the smallest school covered here at around 320 students.
-It's an IB World School offering PYP and MYP, part of the Spanish SEK Education Group.
-Class sizes average 18 students.
-Fees for 2025-26 run from SAR 35,190 (Nursery) to SAR 82,225 (Grade 11-12), which makes it one of the more affordable IB options in the city.
+SEK International School Riyadh opened in 2021 in Al Rabieh and is the smallest school covered here at around 320 students.
+An IB World School offering PYP and MYP, part of the Spanish SEK Education Group.
+Class sizes average 18.
+Fees for 2025-26 run from SAR 35,190 (Nursery) to SAR 82,225 (Grade 11-12), one of the more affordable IB options in the city.

-The relatively small size means it may suit families who want a less institutional environment, but it also means the IB Diploma programme is only now coming online.
+The small size may suit families who want a less institutional environment, but it also means the IB Diploma programme is only now coming online.
 Families considering SEK for older children should ask directly about the size of the diploma cohort and the range of subjects available.

 Advanced Learning Schools Riyadh